Zesty-Stocking/Zesty-Stocking/docs/client.md

 ## Setting up React Native

 The idea is to write one code base for Android & iOS devices.
-Setup for both platforms is similar and we'll try to walk you through both.
+Setup for both platforms is similar and this guide will walk you through both.

 ### Helpful links